 Looking back, and at the finger I broke when I slid on the ice and went tumbling down a slope, I have to chuckle – and be amazed at – our positive attitude towards the crossing.
 Like any expedition, there were grumbles: “Never coming here again.”
 “This is just shit.”
 But if there’s no hardship involved it’s not a challenge.

 And challenges were to come.

 One week into the ski we received advance warning of a storm.
-The evening before the first gusts were due to hit we gathered in one of the tents to discuss our response and, even though the predicted windspeed was not too high, decided to take an early rest day.
+The evening before the first gusts were due to hit we gathered in one of the tents to discuss our response.
+We decided that even though the predicted windspeed was not too high, we would take an early rest day.
 In hindsight, this was a good decision; the wind battered the tents and kept us from moving for about two days.